joem/dotfiles/README.markdown

 to do is `git add` it like it's any other file, and then `git commit` and you'll be all up to date.

+### Removing a submodule

+1. Delete the relevant line from the .gitmodules file.
+2. Delete the relevant section from .git/config.
+3. Run git rm --cached path\_to\_submodule (no trailing slash).
+4. Commit and delete the now untracked submodule files.

 RUBY
 ====